davinci-ao/D_challenge_python_backend/README.md

 ## Useful commands for setting up or managing your docker environment
+Make sure to run these commands in the folder where you cloned this repo!!!

 |  Title | Description  | When to run? |  Command |
 |---|---|---|---|